marph91/jimmy/docs/additional_features/filters.md

+---
+description: This page describes how you can filter data before converting with Jimmy.
+---

 There are some simple filters to select which data to convert.
 For more complex filtering, a separate plugin or script should be used.

 ## Available Filters